Get this hotel credit card now while you still can!

 The Starwood Preferred Guest credit card by American Express comes in two flavors: Personal and Business.

-Each currently has a signup bonus of 25,000 points for completing minimum spend in 3 months and each has the first year’s annual fee the first year.
+Each currently has a welcome bonus of 25,000 points for completing minimum spend in 3 months and each has the first year’s annual fee the first year.

-And because the merger of Starwood and Marriott is set t merge the frequent guest programs in 2018, it’s a *reasonable* assumption that the SPG credit cards may well go away.
+And because the merger of Starwood and Marriott is set to merge the frequent guest programs in 2018, it’s a *reasonable* assumption that the SPG credit cards may well go away.